-Part C is also called Medicare Advantage which is an optional form of coverage where you can get all of your Medicare Part A and B coverage, and usually your Part D coverage.
-Medicare Advantage Plans are different in each state and sometimes in each county so it is important to make sure you are looking at plans in your service area.
+Part C is also called “Medicare Advantage” which is an optional form of coverage where you get all of your Medicare Part A and B coverage, and usually your Part D coverage in one place.
+Medicare Advantage Plans are different in each state and sometimes differ in counties, so it is important to make sure you are looking at plans in your service area.

-Medicare Advantage plans are offered by private insurance companies but have to follow standards and be approved by Medicare each year.
+Medicare Advantage plans are offered by private insurance companies but still have to follow standards and be approved by Medicare each year.
 You must be enrolled in both Part A and Part B to join a Medicare Advantage plan.
 You’ll still be in the Medicare program, but you will receive all of your benefits through the Medicare Advantage plan instead of through Original Medicare (your red, white, and blue card).

 What is an HMO?